kulichanskiy/ITIDS/README.md

 # ITIDS (Intelligent Transit Information Display System)

+## Project Overview
-**ITIDS** is a real-time transit information display system designed to improve the passenger experience within public transportation systems.
-It provides essential information such as upcoming station names, arrival times, transfers, and more, integrating multimedia content like advertisements.
-Based on the structure of the Vancouver Metro system managed by TransLink, this project can be adapted to other transit systems and expanded for scalability.
+ITIDS is an innovative system designed to provide real-time transit information through intelligent display units located within public transportation systems such as subways, buses, and trains.
+This system aims to improve the passenger experience by displaying important information like station names, arrival times, transfers, and more, while integrating additional features such as advertising space.
+The system utilizes the structure of the Vancouver Metro system, which is managed by TransLink, as its foundational layout for station and route data.

 ## Features